The down payment isn’t the only cost you need to budget for when buying a home.

 Home Inspection – A home inspection is not required to close on a home, nor will you pay for it at closing.
 It is something you, as a buyer, need to arrange and pay for out-of-pocket.

 How Much are Closing Costs?

-Your credit score can also have an impact on your closing costs, the lower your score the higher the risk to the lender.
+Your credit score can also impact your closing costs; the lower your score, the higher the risk to the lender.
 More risk means higher lender fees to compensate for the increased risk.

 Homebuyers are usually charged between 2%-5% of the purchase price in closing costs.

 Before you decide which lender you want to work with, you can ask for a loan estimate, which has replaced the good faith estimate, GFE, and is required to be supplied to the borrower within three days.